crowdlingo/course/src/speaking/weather.md

 ## Questions

 - What&#39;s the weather like today?
-- Do people in China play the same sports in different seasons of the year?
 - What&#39;s your favourite weather?
 (Why?)
 - It lasts the whole year or a place with different seasons?
 - What do you usually do during your favourite weather (or season)?